Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 #### b.
 Join requests

-Here we are detecting requests as duplicates solely based on their AppEui, DevEui and DevNonce.
+Here we are detecting requests as duplicates solely based on their AppEui (aka JoinEui), DevEui and DevNonce.
 If there is a cache hit (a request with the same values for these fields within the retention period of the cache) the request is considered a `Duplicate` and dropped immediately.
 We are not differentiating the cases of `SoftDuplicate` and `DuplicateDueToResubmission` here.

+Similar encoding with a different prefix is used as explained for [the data messages before](#a-data-messages).

 #### General notes